kushsins/sorting-algo-visualizer/README.md

 Building this app helped me get familiar with React, Java Script, HTML, CSS.

-Dont forget to leave your feedback.
+Don't forget to leave your feedback.

 ## The app also suppots